What is the Revology Mustang?

 Warranty work can be completed at any participating Ford dealership in the U.S. and Canada or any independent shop that is capable of servicing both early and late model Mustangs.
 Warranty claims are paid by Revology directly to the service provider so the process is seamless for the customer.

 What engines do you offer?

-Revology Mustangs and Shelbys are available with the 435HP Ford 5.0L Ti-VCT DOHC “Coyote” engine or the 600HP ROUSH Performance RSC 5.0L Ti-VCT DOHC “Coyote” supercharged and intercooled engine.
-We also offer the 430HP GM LS3 6.2L all-aluminum V8 50-state emissions certified engine as a special order option.
+Revology Mustangs and Shelbys are available with the 460HP Ford 5.0L Ti-VCT DOHC “Coyote” engine, or the 710HP ROUSH Performance RSC 5.0L Ti-VCT DOHC “Coyote” supercharged and inter-cooled engine.

 Would you install the engine of my choice?